GenealogyCollective/gprime-archive/README.md

 Getting Started
 ---------------

-**In all of the following commands, --site-dir is always required.**

 To run gPrime, you need to do two things:

 1. Create a site directory
 2. Create at least one user and password

-To create a site directory, provide a name for the tree, and give the site-dir directory:
+To create a site directory, provide a name for the tree:

 ```
-gprime --site-dir="family_tree" --create="My Family Tree"
+gprime --create="My Family Tree"
 ```

 Then, you need at least one user (as an example, we use "demo" as the username):

 ```
-gprime --site-dir="family_tree" --add-user=demo
+gprime --add-user --user=demo
 Password: (does not show any characters as you type)
 ```